 Sea buckthorn oil is biocompatible and acts as a nutrient-rich moisturizer, keeping skin exceptionally soft and supple throughout the day.

-2. Sea Buckthorn Oil Help To Reduce The Appearance Of Wrinkles
+2. Sea Buckthorn Oil Helps To Reduce The Appearance Of Wrinkles

-With over 190 nutrients and antioxidants, sea buckthorn targets visible signs of aging from numerous angles.
-Vitamin E, A and carotenoids help to visibly smooth out wrinkles and fine lines.
+With over 190 nutrients and antioxidants, sea buckthorn tackles visible signs of aging from many angles.
+Vitamin E, A and carotenoids, for example, help visibly smooth out wrinkles and fine lines.

-3. Sea Buckthorn Supports The Appearance Of Even Skin Tone
+3. Sea Buckthorn Oil Promotes The Appearance Of Even Skin Tone

-Vitamin E and A work in unison to even the appearance of skin tone and aid in preventing future discoloration by neutralizing free-radicals.
+Vitamin E and A work in unison to even the appearance of skin tone, as well as aid in preventing future discoloration by neutralizing free-radicals.

 If you consider your skin finicky, you’re probably very conscious of the ingredients you put on your skin.
-After all, what’s worse than waking up with irritated or unsightly breakout when trying a new skincare product?
-What makes sea buckthorn so beloved is that it works wonders troubled skin, delivering results without down sides.
+After all, what’s worse than waking up with irritated skin or unsightly breakouts when trying a new skincare product?
+What makes sea buckthorn so beloved is that it works wonders on troubled skin, delivering results without the potential down sides.